Pediatric Dentists Use Demographics and Competitive Data to Open and Expand Their Business

 Dr. S and his business partner, Dr. R, opened in the Rio Grande Valley and not only replicated their business model — they proved it.
 PRG took Dr. S and Dr. R from 1 location to 5 locations quickly and grew slowly from there.

 After that costly deal, Dr. S and Dr. R decided to work exclusively with Practice Real Estate Group.
-PRG knows their model inside and out — down to what they can earn in revenue per square foot.
+PRG knows its model inside and out — down to what it can earn in revenue per square foot.